mikolka9144/TTW/docs/ttw/Getting started.md

 The structure made in this folder will be replicated in "scripts" folder of your mod merging with `mod_base/scripts` if you decide to put any scripts outside this template (like song events).

-It's recommended to put there all files from "scripts" folder of your mod into this one.
+It's recommended to put into `source/mod` all files from "scripts" folder of your existing mod into this one (if you have any).

 While doing so remember to:
 - change `.hxc` extension to `.hx`
-- add `package` line to them (your IDE should help you with that or look into examples included)
+- add `package` line to the beginning of them (your IDE should help you with that)

 ## Getting your funkin mod to **funk**

-To see your mod in action head over to "Run and Debug" section of your IDE,which has necessary task to let you playtest your mod:
+To see your mod in action head over to "Run and Debug" section of your IDE, which has necessary task to let you playtest your mod:
 - `Download assets` *no need to use this at this point*
 - `Compile Mod` Exports your mod to a v-slice engine located in "funkinGame".
 It'll be put in "funkinGame/mods/workbench" unless otherwise defined in "Test.hx".
 - `Launch Mod` Starts up your engine (stopping this task will also stop the game.
 Useful in some cases)